sthenic/technogram/src/grouped-outline.typ

   for group in outline-groups {
     if outline-groups.len() > 0 {
-      /* Don't place a headline for the default group or if disabled altogether. */ if show-title and group != default-group {
+      /* Don't place a heading for the default group or if disabled altogether. */ if show-title and group != default-group {
         /* Attempt to locate the page of any label with the same name as the group.
            We have to gate behind a `query` because `locate` must be successful. */